smacdo/brainfreeze/README.md

 # Brainfreeze
 A simple and fast Brainfuck interpreter written in C++ for Windows, Linux and MacOS.
-Brainfreeze aims to have same behavior as the original Brainfuck implementation by Urban Müller while providing the ability to change behavior via command line settings.
+Brainfreeze aims to have same behavior as the original Brainfuck implementation by Urban Mï¿½ller while providing the ability to change behavior via command line settings.
 While the language is fully Turing complete, it is usually only used for entertainment.

 ## Getting Started